leotorrez/LeoTools/guides/RegionCheckGuide.md

 	$swapvar = 2
 endif
 ```
-The meaning of this code is that if the variable `$\global\region\regioncheck` return the value of 1 (correspond to the region written at the beginning of `Region.ini`) the character outfit variable will change to 2 (correspond to the outfit in folder with 2 in your merge mod folder).
+The meaning of this code is that if the variable `$\global\region\regioncheck` return the value equal to(symbol `==`) 1 (correspond to the region written at the beginning of `Region.ini`) the character outfit variable will change to 2 (correspond to the outfit in folder with 2 in your merge mod folder).
 You can change the number 1 and 2 to any number you want, as long as for the `$\global\region\regioncheck` the value is within what was specified at the beginning of `Region.ini` and for `$swapvar` the value is not outside of the number you assigned to the subfolder in your merge mod folder.
 For every region you want outfit change, repeat the code.
 You can skip a region if you don’t have a specific outfit to swap to.